datt46999/-Building-a-deep-learning-model/README.md

 # AI Project
+# Description
+ Description: Model building in Google Colab with 10000 dataset for testing and 60000 for training.
+Using CNN model to start building and check result after building it using picture have number from 0 to 9.
 # Building a deep learning model for the number recognition problem.
 ## About this model:
 Language: Python.